s2way/nrcm/README.md

 ### Components

 Wanna share information and routines between different models and/or controllers?
 Components can accomplish that.
-Again, component files should export be located inside `app/Component/` folder and must export a constructor function which will be instantiated by NRCM:
+Again, component files should export be located inside `app/Component/` folder and must export a constructor function which will be instantiated by WaferPie:

 A component named Util should be located inside `app/Component/Util.js` and contain something like this: